PayFabric/APIs/PayFabric/Sections/Transactions.md

 * [How to Submit Level 2 and 3 Fields](Level%202%20and%20Level%203%20Fields.md)
 * [Which Transaction Type to Use](https://github.com/PayFabric/APIs/blob/master/PayFabric/Sections/Transaction%20Types.md)
 * [Create and Process an eCheck Transaction](Process%20eCheck%20Transaction.md#create-and-process-a-echeck-transaction)
+* [How to Disable Email Receipt] Provide 3rd party calling application the ability to disable PayFabric's email receipt to go out automatically for the corresponding transaction using the Document's UserDefined field (see the name-value pair option below).
+Name: DisableEmailReceipt
+Value: True/False, default option is False.

+If True, this will disable the email receipt to go out for the corresponding transaction*.
+If False, this will enable the email receipt to go out for the corresponding transaction*.
+* This still depends on the prerequisite that email receipt is enabled on PayFabric service portal.

 ###### Response
 <pre>